spice2x/spice2x.github.io/README.md

 Please visit the homepage: **[https://spice2x.github.io/](https://spice2x.github.io/)**

+We do not use GitHub for source control, but we do use the issue tracker.

 Before you file a new issue in the issue tracker:

 * Please visit the website and read it through, especially the **known issues** section.